catseye/Falderal/README.markdown

 Version 0.5 (under development):

+* The command-line format of `falderal` has changed, for the better.
+  The `test` subcommand no longer requires that the failure reporting style be specified; instead, it defaults to `standard`, and can be changed with a command-line option.
+There are also command-line options for selecting the programs to run results generators, and to keep generated files around instead of cleaning them up after testing.
+* The dependency on `ghc` for running Haskell results generators has been removed; these can be run by `runhaskell` now, and are run by `runhaskell` by default.
 * Failure reporting is now consistent across languages; both Haskell and Bourne shell results generators generate an intermediate format, which `falderal` digests.
-* Addition of the `encoding:` pragma, so that this directive can be embedded in your Falderal document (for the benefit of your text editor) without necessarily appearing in the formatted document.
+* A new pragma `encoding:` was added, so that this directive can be embedded in your Falderal document (for the benefit of your text editor) without necessarily appearing in the formatted document.